TonyM1958/FoxESS-Cloud/README1.md

 + get_cell_temps(), get_cell_volts() will return a list of the current cell temperatures and voltages using get_remote_settings().

 + get_named_setings(), get the value for a setting.
-Details for a limited number of settings are held in the dictionary f.named_settings.
-Includes: 'cell_volts', 'cell_temps', 'wokr_mode', 'max_soc', 'export_limit'
+Details of settings are held in the dictionary f.named_settings.

 + get_work_mode() returns the current work mode.
 The result is stored in f.work_mode.